Windward Performance Perlan II: Design and development

 The aircraft is made from composites.
 Its 83.83 ft span wing has a high aspect ratio of 27.1 and is equipped with airbrakes.
 The pressurization system produces an 8.5 psi differential, and the two-person crew will not wear pressure suits.
-The landing gear is a non-retractable monowheel gear.
+The landing gear is a fixed monowheel gear.
 Because the aircraft will operate at extreme altitudes, in only 3% of sea level atmospheric pressure, it will also be flying at true airspeeds in excess of 0.5 Mach.
 The aircraft was designed to minimize flutter and manage shock wave formation.

 The original funding for the Perlan Project was provided by Steve Fossett and he flew the Perlan 1, along with test pilot Einar Enevoldson to a glider altitude record of 50761 ft in the mountain waves of El Calafate, Argentina on 30 August 2006.
 Fossett was killed in a light aircraft crash a year later and the project floundered without funding.
-Since then more than US$2.8M has been raised to build the Perlan 2, including a donation from Dennis Tito.
+Since then more than US$2.8M has been raised to build the Perlan 2, including a donation in 2010 from Dennis Tito.
 In November 2013, a crowd-funding effort was undertaken.
-In August 2014 Airbus became a partner in the project.
+In August 2014 Airbus became a partner in the project and the title sponsor.

 The Perlan 2 first flew in 2015 and started with flights in the U.S. Sierra Nevada mountain wave.
 The record setting and research flights started in southern Argentina in 2016, by Einar Envoldson or Perrenod using rebreather oxygen systems.
 The aircraft was displayed at AirVenture in July 2015.

+World records

-On 3 September 2017 Perlan II, flown by Jim Payne and Morgan Sandercock, reached an altitude of 52172 ft, establishing a new world record.
+On 3 September 2017 Perlan 2, flown by Jim Payne and Morgan Sandercock, reached an altitude of 52172 ft, establishing a new world record for gliders over the Andes Mountain range in Argentina.

-On 2 September 2018, Jim Payne and Tim Gardner reached an altitude of 76,124 ft, surpassing the 73,737 feet attained by Jerry Hoyt on April 17, 1989 in a Lockheed U-2: the highest subsonic flight.
+On 2 September 2018, Jim Payne and Tim Gardner reached an altitude of 76,124 ft, surpassing the 73,737 feet attained by Jerry Hoyt on April 17, 1989, in a Lockheed U-2: the highest subsonic flight.